nii236/quakemap-odin/README.md

 }
 ```

-## Memory Management

-The library uses Odin's built-in allocator system:
-- Pass custom allocators to control memory allocation
-- Use arena allocators for temporary data
-- Call appropriate `destroy` functions to clean up

-## Performance Considerations

-- Meshes are grouped by material to minimize draw calls
-- Collision data uses spatial partitioning for fast queries
-- Geometry is pre-computed and cached for optimal runtime performance
-- Memory layouts are optimized for cache efficiency

 ## Error Handling

 All parsing functions return a `ParseError` enum:

 - `.None` - Success
 - `.Unexpected_Token` - Invalid syntax
 - `.World_Spawn_Not_Found` - Missing worldspawn entity
 - `.File_Not_Found` - Invalid file path
 - `.Out_Of_Memory` - Allocation failure

-## Implementation Status

-🔄 **Work in Progress** - This is a port from Zig and is not yet complete.

-### Completed
-- [ ] Core type definitions
-- [ ] Parser framework
-- [ ] Mesh generation
-- [ ] Collision detection
-- [ ] Material management

-### Todo
-- [ ] Complete parser implementation
-- [ ] Vertex generation and UV mapping
-- [ ] Collision mesh building
-- [ ] Spatial partitioning
-- [ ] Entity property parsing
-- [ ] Memory optimization
-- [ ] Error handling
-- [ ] Tests

-## Contributing

-This is a direct port from the Zig implementation.
-The API design follows Odin conventions while maintaining compatibility with the original functionality.

-## License

-[License information to be added]